 - General roles and responsibilities of research team members

-Senior/Key personnel, “the PI and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation (…)," as defined by the National Institutes of Health, must be included on the Verification of Human Subjects Training form (F107) and have current CITI training before they may conduct any activities related to the human research.
+Senior/Key personnel, “the PI and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation (…)," as defined by the National Institutes of Health, must be included on the Personnel form (previously F107) and have current CITI training before they may conduct any activities related to the human research.